Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 With that said, however, there is more to the story.
 There are a few things to consider when setting out on your vacuum purchase journey.

 The most important thing to consider is what type of area needs cleaning.
-If it is mainly floor and less carpet, you should pick an upright vacuum that works as well on floors as it does carpet.
+If it is the main floor and less carpet, you should pick an upright vacuum that works as well on floors as it does carpet.

 If you have stairs, then you need a vacuum that has a hose attachment so you can safely clean.
 You don’t want to have your upright vacuum above you as they are heavy and awkward and may cause you injury.